SWIMMER

 Ranomi Kromowidjojo (Dutch pronunciation: [raːˈnoːmi kroːmoːʋiˈdʑoːjoː]; born 20 August 1990) is a retired Dutch swimmer of mixed Dutch-Javanese Surinamese origin who mainly specialises in sprint freestyle events.
 She is a triple Olympic champion, winning the gold medal in the 4 × 100 m freestyle relay at the 2008 Olympics, and in the 50 m freestyle and 100 m freestyle at the 2012 Olympics.
 Kromowidjojo holds the world record as part of the Dutch team in the 4×50 m freestyle relay (short course).
 She formerly held world records in the 50 meter freestyle, and the 4 × 100 m and 4 × 200 m freestyle relays (all short course).
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Ranomi Kromowidjojo is the 306th most popular swimmer (down from 232nd in 2019), the 1,235th most popular biography from Netherlands (down from 1,159th in 2019) and the 16th most popular Dutch Swimmer.
+Her biography is available in 36 different languages on Wikipedia (up from 35 in 2024).
+Ranomi Kromowidjojo is the 315th most popular swimmer (down from 233rd in 2024), the 1,259th most popular biography from Netherlands (down from 1,159th in 2019) and the 16th most popular Dutch Swimmer.

 Memorability Metrics